Y0Coss/docs-fork/pages/web_cloud/domains/transfer_incoming_generic_domain/guide.en-ie.md

 #### Tracking a transfer after the order

 Once the order has been confirmed, you will receive a purchase order.
 The transfer process will not start until payment has been received.
 Once this is done, you can track the transfer progress via the [OVHcloud Control Panel](/links/manager){.external}.
-To track the progress, open `Domain names`{.action}, then click on `Ongoing operations`{.action}.
+To track the progress, log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section..
+Click on `Ongoing operations`{.action}.

 > [!primary]
 >